lkv971/Logistics-company/README.md

 ## Overview

 This repository is dedicated to the data analytics of a company's freight operations.
 It encompasses detailed information about drivers, customers, costs, and vehicles.
-The repository contains SQL scripts and Power BI reports designed for comprehensive logistics data analysis.
+The repository contains T-SQL scripts and a Power BI report designed for comprehensive logistics data analysis.

 ## Repository Structure